astronautlevel2/StarUpdater/README.md

 Before updating, it shows you your current Luma version and the latest available Luma version

-Recent features allow menuhax support as well.
+Recent features allow MenuHax support as well.
 This will always extract it to /Luma3DS.dat on the root of your SD card due to path changer limitations.
-If you want backup support with menuhax, set your update.cfg file to this location.
+If you want backup support with MenuHax, set your update.cfg file to this location.

 ## Credits
  * Thanks to Rinnegatamante for lpp-3ds, which this depends upon